 |

-The symlink 'Outer Symlink' is targeted at the folder
+The symlink 'Outer Symlink' is targeted at the folder 'Outer Symlink Target'.
+In LSE terms this

-Outer Symlink, because its target points to a file, which is in paralell
+kind of symbolic link is called Outer Symlink, because its target points to a file, which is in

-and thus outside the anchor 'Folder 1'.
+parallel and thus outside the anchor 'Folder 1'.

-Outer Junction/Symbolic Link handling.
+Outer Junction/Symbolic Link

 |